SixLabors/docs/articles/imagesharp/formatconversion.md

 });
 ```

+Choose the flattening color deliberately.
+White is common for documents and many web layouts, but logos, UI assets, and product imagery may need a brand color, a page background color, or a checkerboard-style review workflow before final export.

 ## Convert JPEG to WebP

 Use a WebP encoder when you want to move a photographic source to a more modern delivery format: